 We often think of bereavement in terms of deep melancholy or gentle sadness, but "grief behaves badly and grief is risk-taking", says Sophie Ratcliffe, Oxford literary critic and author of the memoir The Lost Properties of Love.
 Here, she recommends five books that may act as a balm for those who have lost someone, and says that the act of reading—any book, any poem—can be consoling.

-Let’s start by discussing how you selected your five choices on grief.
+Let’s start by discussing how you selected your five books on grief.

 This was a challenging brief, because whatever one chooses, it’s going to be a really personal selection.
 Grief takes many forms, but I was drawn to and wanted to highlight the unexpectedness and the multifaceted-ness of grief.
 ‘Grief’ can bring to mind melancholy or gentle sadness, but I’m interested in the risk-taking, badly-behaving, traumatized, hedonistic, heady forms of grief as well as the desolate ones.
 It’s not only difficult to find five books that’ll capture that—it’s also hard to choose five for anyone who’s come looking for a book about grief that will chime with precisely what they’re feeling.